- About Us

 - News & Resources

 In recent years, Congress has introduced a range of bipartisan legislation aimed at reforming juvenile justice.
-These bills have attempted protect young victims of human trafficking, encourage states to increase the age of original jurisdiction in adult courts, and reauthorize and strengthen the JJDPA.
+These bills have attempted protect survivors of human trafficking, encourage states to increase the age of original jurisdiction in adult courts, and reauthorize and strengthen the JJDPA.

-Click here to learn more about how juvenile justice bills in the 114th Congress fared at the end of 2015.
+Click here to learn more about how juvenile justice bills fared in the 114th Congress.